CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Mariadb/README.md

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez

+### 2023-10-19: Fix and Push

+* Playbook can deploy Mariadb in cluster or standalone
+* Readme and schema added

 ## Authors

 * Lord Robin Crombez